Language: EN

 Private Modifier

-The private modifier restricts access to the members only to the class or structure that defines them.
-This means that no other code outside of this class can access these members, promoting encapsulation and protection of internal data.
+The private modifier restricts access to members only to the class or structure that defines them.
+This means that no other code outside this class can access these members, promoting encapsulation and protection of internal data.

 public class BankAccount